-Karibu, Welcome, to the Peace Matunda website.
-Here you will find out more about our project in Tanzania, East Africa, in one of the most beautiful regions the country has to offer.
+Here you will find out more about our school and orphanage project in one of the most beautiful regions the country has to offer.
 We are a non-profit organisation committed to the education and development of underprivileged children.
-The Peace Matunda project is situated 6km up in the beautiful rainforest of Mount Meru in Northern Tanzania, around 15km outside of the city of Arusha including:
+The Peace Matunda project is situated 4km into the beautiful rainforest of Mount Meru in Northern Tanzania, around 15km outside of the safari hub Ausha.
+The project includes:

 Peace Matunda School and Orphanage was founded in 2005 by Unambwe Zephania Kaaya, a professional wildlife guide and community leader.
 Born and raised in the area, Kaaya initiated the project for the benefit of his community after witnessing the difficulties he saw his people face on a daily basis.

 Tanzania, according to recent UN statistics is listed as one of the 50 poorest and most underdeveloped countries in the world?
 In 2005, sub-saharan Africa contributed to 44% of the world’s child mortality rate.
 Little has changed in this time.
 982’000 people out of the developing world’s 4.8 billion live on less than $1 a day and a further 2.5 billion (40% of the world’s population) on less than $2.
 This includes Tanzania.
 With the average income per household estimated at less than $100.00 per month in rural areas and annual fees required for most educational centres, it is clear to see how poorer families struggle to cope with such living demands.
 Education becomes a luxury and not a basic human right.